lukaszmk/azurequiz/README.md

 ## ✨ Overview

-This Project is designed to test and imporve your knowlede of Microsoft Azure concepts, services, and best practise
+This Project is designed to uplod an simple quiz app to Azure App Service.

 ## 🚀 Features